Elle Mehrmand: Performances and exhibitions

 Mehrmand's latest performances explore holographic technology.
 At the University Art Gallery's "Archive Fever" series, Mehrmand performed "Robert Breitmore will bring a Hologram" using a transparent screen from Reintek.

 In November 2010, Mehrmand performed Becoming Transreal with Micha Cárdenas at the UCLA Freud Playhouse.
 The performance demonstrates the interest in her work across disciplines, as it was supported by the UCLA Department of Theater, School of Theater, Film, and television, LGBT Studies, the Center for the Study of Women, The Center for Research in Engineering, Media and Performance, and the Center for Research in Computing the Arts at UCSD and San Diego State University's Second Life Initiative, Aztlan Island.
 The performance was reviewed by Linzi Juliano for the Center for the Study of Women.

 In January 2010, Mehrmand performed technésexual with Micha Cárdenas at Duke University's Visualization Technology Group's Interactive Studio.
 The performance was supported by Duke's Women Studies Department, Information Science + Information Studies, Art, Art history and Visual Studies and the Franklin Humanities Institute.
 The performance was followed up by an artist lecture at the Nasher Museum.
 Mehrmand's writing about technésexual has also been included in the peer reviewed journal Version.

 Mehrmand's work has been shown in numerous museums and galleries in 2010, including the California Biennial at the Orange County Museum of Art, the Museum of Contemporary Art, San Diego, the Galeria de la Raza in San Francisco and the Perform!
 Now! festival in Chinatown, Los Angeles., Exhibitions in 2009 included "Intimate Simulations" at Lui Velazquez in Tijuana, among others.

-Performances and talks in 2009 include technésexual at Arse Elektronika 2009 in San Francisco, at Artivistic 2009 in Montreal and at the Hemispheric Institute of Performance and Politics in Bogota, Colombia, Slapshock at Compactspace in Los Angeles Dorkbot Socal, Sextrument at Upgrade!
+Performances and talks in 2009 include technésexual at Arse Elektronika 2009 in San Francisco, at Artivistic 2009 in Montreal and at the Hemispheric Institute of Performance and Politics in Bogotá, Colombia, Slapshock at Compactspace in Los Angeles Dorkbot Socal, Sextrument at Upgrade!
 Tijuana, Something is Happening and UCSD Open Studios.

 Assembly of Mazes has performed recently at the Long Beach Museum of Art, Gallery Azul, the Prospector and the Pasadena Gallery.